yenchulin/WebDev-Summit/README.md

 ![review screenshot](https://github.com/yenchulin/WebDev-Summit/raw/main/doc/review.png)

 - Provides a complete summary before submission
-- Displays itemized pricing and the final total
+- Displays item prices and the final total
 - Allows users to return to previous steps and edit their selections
 - Performs unified validation across all registration steps
 - Navigates users to the relevant step when validation errors occur